hitesh-webdev/Javascript-mini-projects/PopUp design Project/README.md

 A simple popup (modal) UI built using HTML, CSS, and JavaScript.

 ## Features
-Button-triggered popup
+-Button-triggered popup
-Open and close functionality
+-Open and close functionality
-Smooth animation using CSS transform
+-Smooth animation using CSS transform
-Clean and simple UI
+-Clean and simple UI

 ## Tech Stack
 HTML